From the Chief of Police to the residents of Bentleyville.

 If you leave a message on the voice mail, the O.I.C. (officer-in-charge) of the shift will hear the message within a short time and return your call.
-If you need to contact an officer in a more serious, but not a 911 emergency, the O.I.C. will have the Duty Cell Phone (440) 479-8715 or call Chagrin Falls Dispatch at 440-247-7321.
+If you need to contact an officer but not a 911 emergency, the O.I.C. will have the Duty Cell Phone (440) 479-8715 or call Chagrin Falls Dispatch at 440-247-7321.
 The dispatcher will contact the duty O.I.C. and relay your message.

 Where can I get fingerprinted?